DiegoVictor/gobarber-api/README.md

 ```

 ## Coverage report
-You can see the coverage report inside `coverage`.
+You can see the coverage report inside `test/coverage`.
 They are automatically created after the tests run.